 Keep in mind that whether you choose to use full-spectrum or isolate, they quality of the product is important.
 The hemp should be organically grown and manufactured, and the company that you buy from should adhere to stringent quality controls and have the results of third-party lab tests available for customers to check.
 Whether you’re ingesting edibles, using lotions or balms, vaping or consuming a tincture, it is important to only use the best products on the market.

-The main difference between full spectrum CBD and CBD isolate is that isolate is completely pure whereas the full-spectrum CBD contains other cannabinoids, terpenes and flavonoids that aren’t removed in the extraction process.
-In the UK, full spectrum CBD is available in a range of products that include tinctures, various types of edibles, topicals and more.
+The main difference between full spectrum CBD, broad spectrum CBD and CBD isolate is that isolate is completely pure whereas the other two contain other cannabinoids, terpenes and flavonoids that aren’t removed in the extraction process.
+In the UK, full spectrum CBD and broad spectrum CBD are available in a range of products that include tinctures, various types of edibles, topicals and more.
 CBD isolate is restricted under Novel Food Regulations and cannot be sold or marketed for oral use.

 In summary, full spectrum CBD contains a number of other compounds in addition to CBD and is extracted using ultrasound or CO2.
+Broad spectrum CBD is similar, although it undergoes a further refinement process to remove all traces of THC.
 Like full spectrum CBD, CBD isolate is also derived from industrial hemp.
 However, it is further refined to a white powder that contains only CBD.